thomasgolian/network-engineering-labs/ospf-multi-area-cost-backbone-fail-lab/readme.md

 ## Cost Manipulation:

-Well, another unexpected troubleshooting issue but that's the process is about.
+Well, another unexpected troubleshooting issue but that's what the process is about.
 I tried everything to adjust OSPF costs on R2 and R1 but could not get the path to change.

 I finally realized R2 E0/0 > R1 is a direct connected (C) route.
 No OSPF cost adjustment was going to change OSPF's decision to use E0/0.